 Whether you’re looking to ski with the littles for the day or a week-long family vacation this winter, you don’t have to travel far—there are plenty of day and overnight ski resorts in NJ (or close by).
-With facilities that offer bunny hills to black diamonds, there’s something for everyone at each, including lessons, rental shops, and places for hot cocoa and snack breaks.
+With each spot offering bunny hills to black diamonds, there’s a trail for everyone, including lessons, rental shops, and places for hot cocoa and snack breaks.
 Ready to hit the slopes?
-Read on to find the top spots—now, bring on the snow!
-And be sure to check out our Snow Tubing Spots Around NJ for more winter fun.
+Read on to find the top sites for skiing—now, bring on the snow!
+And be sure to check out our Snow Tubing Spots Around NJ for more winter fun. (featured photo credit: @skijfbb)

 Here are the 11 best ski resorts in NJ (or nearby) for families

 If you are looking for ski resorts in NJ, this is a great choice—Mountain Creek is a full-service resort where you can go for a day trip or stay longer at an on-site townhome or one of the adjacent resort hotels.
 This mountain has four peaks, and beginners and experts can spend the day crankin’ turns and feel the thrill of 5 lifts, 12 trails, and various terrain features.
 Little ones can snowplow with Kids Camp’s pros, while older kids can get their kicks on the 67-acre terrain parks spread over 11 parks on three peaks, ranging from extra small to large.
 For a different kind of adrenaline-fueled activity, head to the snow tubing hill for a sliding experience that’s pure snowy fun.

 Mountain Creek Resort